-When both Math and English or ESL assessments are complete, you will receive a Student Success Passport outlining the remaining Early Decision steps (orientation, Title IX training, group counseling, and registration).
+When both Math and English or ESL assessments are complete, you will receive a Student Success Passport outlining the remaining Early Decision steps (orientation, Title IX training, program planning, and registration).

 Step 4: Complete Online Orientation

-Step 5: Participate in Group Counseling (abbreviated student education planning) workshop at Chabot College
+Step 5: Participate in a Student Program Planning workshop at Chabot College

-You will select a day for the Group Counseling appointment once you have completed your assessments.
+You will select a day for the planning workshop once you have completed your assessments.

-You can earn 0.5 units of college credit for the Early Decision program (optional).
+You may earn 0.5 units of college credit for the Early Decision program (optional).